Solo on list of eligible players for 2020 Hall of Fame

 Former MLS players Mike Magee, Carlos Ruiz, Nat Borchers, Conor Casey, Justin Mapp, Jamison Olave and Robbie Rogers also are on the ballot for the first time, as are Women’s Professional Soccer league players Jen Buczkowski and Kelly Smith.

+A player must appear on two-third of the ballots to gain election

+Among the holdovers are U.S. captain Carlos Bocanegra (64.5% last year), American defender Steve Cherundolo (51.6%), LA Galaxy star David Beckham and U.S. midfielder Shannon Boxx (both 42.1%), American defender and current U.S. women’s team general manager Kate Markgraf (41.5%) and U.S. defender Frankie Hejduk (41%).

-LA Galaxy President Chris Klein, who played for the Americans and in Major League Soccer, and former national team defender Kate Markgraf, currently general manager of the U.S. women’s national team, are among six players in their final year of eligibility along with American forward Clint Mathis.
+Markgraf is among six players in the final year of eligibility along with LA Galaxy President Chris Klein, who played for the Americans and in Major League Soccer, and American forward Clint Mathis.

 Gomez, currently an ESPN commentator, was on the U.S. roster for the 2010 World Cup and had a 17-year pro career in the Mexican league and MLS.
 He was on the Seattle Sounders team that won the MLS Cup in 2016.
 Goodsen, a defender, also played in 2010 in South Africa and made 46 national team appearances.